s4yed/PhotoApp/README.md

         $ cordova run android

-#### To use the app you have to register or login if you have an account when you sign in you can access your saved photos instantly or add a new one. there is a plus sign that is used to add a new photo from your library or shot a new one once you press the right mark your photo is saved on your account
+##### To use the app you have to register or login if you have an account when you sign in you can access your saved photos instantly or add a new one. there is a plus sign that is used to add a new photo from your library or shot a new one once you press the right mark your photo is saved on your account.